-Non-invasive evaluation of the effectiveness of the compaction process adopted for the site shows that most of the improvement is concentrated in the near surface material (i.e., to depths $\leq 2$ m).
+Non-invasive evaluation of the effectiveness of the compaction process adopted for the site shows that most of the improvement is concentrated in the near surface material (i.e. to depths $\leq 2m$ ).
 The evident strength gain enabled the design of the final capping to be completed without the requirement to include geogrid reinforcement.

-Ground improvement using the rolling dynamic compaction (RDC) method has proven to be successful in preparing, a geotechnically challenging site with a history of quarrying activity and waste disposal, for residential development.
+Vibration monitoring indicated that vibration levels at the closest house were unlikely to exceed 3mm/s, which is in accordance with the levels outlined in the job specifications (<10mm/s).
+Ground improvement using the rolling dynamic compaction (RDC) method has proven to be successful in preparing what was initially a geotechnically challenging site with a history of quarrying activity and waste disposal, for residential development.
 More importantly, the use of this method resulted in an environmentally acceptable and cost-effective solution.